Back to Dealfront DigestSales

 Often, you can learn whether a potential customer is dissatisfied with their current provider through social media, review platforms like G2 or Capterra, or through conversations within your network.
 These are often strong indicators that it’s time to reach out to the customer and position your brand as the solution they’ve been waiting for.

-Sales intelligence tools like Dealfront let you easily find out which tools your target companies use.
+Sales Intelligence tools like Dealfront let you easily find out which tools your target companies use.
 Dealfront extracts this information from company websites and presents you with a structured overview.
 For instance, if you offer a product for website building or data management, you can see right away which companies are using your competitors' solutions.
 That means you can tailor your communications with those companies to show them how you outperform their current supplier.

 15. Mergers and acquisitions